 Show Your Work

 Now that you’ve read through this lens filter guide, you should know what camera lens filters you’re interested in and how to use them.
-As you start taking better photos with filters, don’t forget to show them off on your online portfolio!
+As you start taking better photos with filters, don’t forget to show them off on your online portfolio website!

 Understanding the different types of lens filters and how to use them can help you overcome difficult lighting situations or create cool effects—and help set you apart from all the other photographers out there.